Diggsey/lockless/README.md

   Currently, this contains:
   - `MpscQueue` - a multiple-producer, single-consumer queue.
 This queue is fair, so a single producer cannot starve other producers.
+  - `MpmcQueue` - a multiple-producer, multiple-consumer queue.
+This queue is fair for producers, so a single producer cannot starve other producers, and prior to being closed, it is also fair for receivers.
+Once closed, any receiver can empty the queue.

 ## Contributing